Harmful algal bloom: Drinking water

 Persons are generally warned not to enter or drink water from algal blooms, or let their pets swim in the water since many pets have died from algal blooms.
 In at least one case, people began getting sick before warnings were issued.
 There is no treatment available for animals, including livestock cattle, if they drink from algal blooms where such toxins are present.
 Pets are advised to be kept away from algal blooms to avoid contact.

 In some locations visitors have been warned not to even touch the water.
 Boaters have been told that toxins in the water can be inhaled from the spray from wind or waves.
 Ocean beaches, lakes and rivers have been closed due to algal blooms.
 After a dog died in 2015 from swimming in a bloom in California's Russian River, officials likewise posted warnings for parts of the river.
 Boiling the water at home before drinking does not remove the toxins.

-In August 2014 the city of Toledo, Ohio advised its 500,000 residents to not drink tap water as the high toxin level from an algal bloom in western Lake Erie had affected their water treatment plant's ability to treat the water to a safe level.
+In August 2014, Toledo, Ohio, advised its 500,000 residents to not drink tap water as the high toxin level from an algal bloom in western Lake Erie had affected their water treatment plant's ability to treat the water to a safe level.
 The emergency required using bottled water for all normal uses except showering, which seriously affected public services and commercial businesses.
 The bloom returned in 2015 and was forecast again for the summer of 2016.